Newborough

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 The suburb of Newborough had a median taxpayer income of $49,723 and an average income of $60,560 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This was lower than the national average, with Rest of Vic.'s median income being $50,954 and average income being $62,728.
-By September 2025, estimated incomes would be approximately $53,825 (median) and $65,556 (average), based on an 8.25% growth since financial year 2023.
-Census data from 2021 showed that household, family, and personal incomes in Newborough all fell between the 10th and 15th percentiles nationally.
-In Newborough, 27.4% of the population (1,991 individuals) had incomes ranging from $1,500 to $2,999, similar to regional levels where 30.3% fell within this bracket.
-Housing costs were modest, with 87.0% of income retained, but total disposable income ranked at just the 14th percentile nationally.
+This is lower than the national average, with Rest of Vic.'s median income being $50,954 and average income $62,728.
+By September 2025, estimates based on Wage Price Index growth suggest a median income of approximately $53,825 and an average of $65,556 in Newborough.
+Census 2021 data shows that incomes in Newborough fall between the 10th and 15th percentiles nationally for households, families, and individuals.
+In Newborough, 27.4% of the population (1,992 individuals) earn within the $1,500 - $2,999 income range, similar to regional levels where 30.3% fall into this bracket.
+Housing costs are modest in Newborough, with 87.0% of income retained, but total disposable income ranks at just the 14th percentile nationally.

 Frequently Asked Questions - Income